alisw/alibuild/tutorial.markdown

 # Setting up the environment and using the builds

-Once you have a complete installation of AliPhysics, you can use it by
+Once you have a complete installation of AliPhysics, you can use it via `alienv`, just like on lxplus.
-doing:

-    eval $(alienv load AliPhysics/latest)
+To do so, you need to add to your `.bashrc` the `alienv` alias by appending the line:

+    ALICE_WORK_DIR=$HOME/alice/sw; eval "`alienv shell-helper`"

+You can then open a new shell and use:

+    alienv load AliPhysics/latest

-This will setup your environment so that `aliroot` and all the required libraries are correctly picked up.
+to setup your environment so that `aliroot` and all the required libraries are correctly picked up.

 Alternatively you can use: